 The academic information listed in this Calendar is applicable for the year(s) to which the Calendar applies.
 For each program of study offered by the University, the courses necessary to complete the minimum requirements of the program are made available annually.
 We must, however, reserve the right otherwise to change the content of courses, instructors and instructional assignments, enrolment limitations, prerequisites and corequisites, grading policies, requirements for promotion and timetables without prior notice.

 Please note that not all courses listed in this Calendar are offered every year.
 For a complete listing of courses offered this academic year, see the Timetable website.

 Students must follow the degree requirements listed in the Calendar for the Session they were admitted to the university as a degree student.
-For example, if you were admitted to the University beginning September 2021, you would follow the degree requirements listed in the 2021-2022 Calendar).
+For example, if you were admitted to the University beginning in September 2021, you would follow the degree requirements listed in the 2021-2022 Calendar.
 The degree type a student will receive depends on the program(s) they complete.
 In the Program Section, each program title lists the degree received (for instance, "English (Arts)," "Geography (Science)," etc.).

 The word "credit," is used in the listing of degree requirements, means a full course or two half courses.
 In order to obtain academic standing in a course, a student must receive at least a passing grade (50%) in that course.
 Additionally, credits earned are applied toward your degree requirements chronologically in the order in which they were completed.

 The University makes every reasonable effort to plan and control enrolment to ensure that all of our students are qualified to complete the programs to which they are admitted, and to strike a practicable balance between enrolment and available instructional resources.